SCONE Session Language (v0.3)

 isvprodid: 8

-The enclave has to fulfill both mrenclave and signer requirements in order to pass attestation.
+In the above example, the enclave has to fulfill both mrenclave and signer requirements in order to pass attestation.

 Such a combination has the advantage that the signer doesn't need to be trusted regarding the code's integrity anymore.
 At the same time, the signer must have also expressed its trust into the program (second factor).